 Re-emigrating wasn’t as straightforward as one might have imagined, although we had anticipated as much, bearing in mind my husband no longer had a ‘Returning Resident’ stamp in his British passport.
 After three trips to the Immigration department in just two days, we came to the conclusion that perhaps using a facilitator to apply for his Residence Permit would be best after all!
+At this point I wish it was as easy for us as it was for my cousin and her husband back in America as the immigration process and the social security card replacement – online-application did not have them making even half the effort my husband and I are making.
 To cut a very long story short, US$2,160.00 poorer and two months later, we eventually tasted success…in the form of a visa…valid for a year!
 The second time round was no different, however, after countless visits over the course of 6 months, we managed to secure a visa valid to October 2013.

 We experienced similar delights with the shipping agents as we had shipped a container with our twincab and other personal effects.
 I guess you could say I became extremely well acquainted with the ZIMRA office in town and at the container depot in the industrial sites at Workington, oh yes, and the little first floor office on the corner of Angwa and South Avenue which had a photocopier (seemingly gold dust here!)
 After 3 days of tooing and froing, we eventually drove our truck and possessions home and what a delight that was;-)

 Strangely, house prices in Harare have continued to rise despite the economic situation and with the lack of availability of affordable mortgage deals, it is unlikely that we will be able to buy a house.
+Whether you are buying your first home, remodeling, or building the home of your dreams, MortgageRight stands with you from loan application through closing.
 We didn’t have a lot of money saved up before our return, and it’s near impossible to accumulate any savings here, what with astronomic school fees (in excess of US$2000 per term at private senior schools) and rents (averaging US$1500 per month).
 Well paying jobs are like diamonds in the rough too.
 We have a couple of friends who bought and sold houses in the UK, thereby enabling them to purchase property in Zimbabwe, which would seem like the best way to go…but it’s all about what’s important to you, I guess!